Raoshwill99/futurestacks/README.md

 ## Contact

-For any queries or suggestions, please open an issue in this repository or contact the maintainers at [email to be added].
+For any queries regarding this project, please open an issue in the GitHub repository.

 ---